bgriffen/wombat/docs/docs/index.md

     * [ ] Machine learning property price prediction model
     * [ ] Livible cities benchmarks e.g. [Higgs et al. 2023](https://www.nature.com/articles/s41597-023-02013-5)

-!!! warning

-    The developer has no prior geospatial experience and so your mileage may vary. :smile:
-    This project is a "learn by doing" exercise and very much a *work in progress*.

 ## Datasets